gitextensions/GitExtensionsDoc/source/getting_started.rst

 Installation (Mac)
 ------------------

-This section only covers mono installation, you should have git installed in your mac at this point.
+This section only covers mono installation, you should have git installed in your Mac at this point.
 Please refer to http://git-scm.com/download

-First, make sure you have the latest mono version on your Mac.
 This section will cover installation of mono 2.10.11 on a Mac.

 1) Download mono latest version.
 You can always check for this here: http://www.go-mono.com/mono-downloads/download.html
 2) After you have completed the download, you will see a .dmg file.
 Double click it to open the package.